golang/proposal/design/6282-table-data.md

 Such a proposal (where the value is `[]T` instead of just `T`) would have O(n) run time in the length of the table dimension and could create significant extra garbage.

+Much of the proposed range behavior follows naturally from the specification of down-slicing and the behavior of range over slices.
+In particular, the line

+	for i, v := range t[0,:]

+follows the proposed behavior here without any additional specification.
+The behavior specified here is special in two ways.
+First, this range behavior does not require an index to be specified in the down-slicing-like expression.
+This is discussed in detail below.
+Second, the "range + down-slicing" discussed above can only be used to range over the minor dimension in the table.
+It is very common to want to loop over the other dimensions as well.
+It is of course possible to loop over the major dimension without a range statement

+	for i := 0; i < len(t)[0]; i++ {}

+but these kinds of loops seem sufficiently common to merit special treatment, especially since it reduces the asymmetry in the dimensions.

 The option to omit specific dimensions is necessary to allow for nice behavior when the length of the table is zero in the relevant dimension.